Comparing Two Proxy Methods for Causal Identification: Proximal Causal Learning via Bridge Equations

+Assumption~\ref{assump:completeness1} extends the notion of linear independence from finite-dimensional vector spaces to infinite-dimensional settings, where it is known as a \emph{completeness} condition.
+Completeness conditions are notoriously abstruse, but many commonly used statistical families are known to satisfy Assumption~\ref{assump:completeness1}.
+For example, the assumption holds when, for each \( a \in \mathcal{A} \), the conditional distributions \( \{ f_{U \mid Z,A}(u \mid z, a) : z \in \mathcal{Z} \} \) form an exponential family indexed by \(z\), provided that \(z\) has support on an open interval of the real line \citep{Brown1986ExponentialFamilies, newey03instrumental}.
+At first, this formulation may appear more natural when \(Z\) is viewed as causing \(U\).
+However, if the family \( \{ f_{U \mid Z,A}(u \mid z, a) : z \in \mathcal{Z} \} \) is specified as a regular exponential family indexed by \(z\), then the corresponding conditional distributions \( \{ f_{Z \mid U,A}(z \mid u, a) : u \in \mathcal{U} \} \) belong to the associated conjugate exponential family under standard conjugacy relationships.

-\citet{Hu_Completeness} provide several characterizations of nonparametric families of complete distributions, where \(U\) is generated as an arbitrary function of \(Z\) plus independent additive noise.
-In general, Assumption~\ref{assump:completeness1} is not testable without imposing further conditions \citep{Canay_testability2013}.
+\citet{Hu_Completeness} provide additional characterizations of nonparametric families of complete distributions, including settings in which \(U\) is generated as an arbitrary function of \(Z\) with independent additive noise.
+In general, Assumption~\ref{assump:completeness1} is not verifiable \citep{Canay_testability2013}.
+However, as long as \(Z\) has larger dimension than \(U\), any distribution violating Assumption~\ref{assump:completeness1} can be approximated arbitrarily well by distributions that satisfy them \citep{semiparametric2020cui, Canay_testability2013}.

-\subsubsection{Solution to a Bridge Equation}
+\subsection{Solution to a Bridge Equation}

-The integral equation in Assumption~\ref{assump:bridge1}, referred to as a bridge equation, enables recovery of the counterfactual distribution $f_{Y(a)}(y)$ alongside prior assumptions.
-Since the existence of a solution is usually assumed point blank, we unpack sufficient conditions for and implications of this assumption.
+The integral equation in Assumption~\ref{assump:bridge1}, referred to as a \emph{bridge equation}, enables recovery of the counterfactual distribution $f_{Y(a)}(y)$ alongside prior assumptions.
+Since the existence of a solution is usually assumed point blank, leaving researchers no way to reason about when this assumption is reasonable, we unpack sufficient conditions for and implications of this assumption.